- 121EMPOWERgmat Users

 GMAT Test Prep: How to Prepare for Data Sufficiency Questions

 GMAT test prep is always different from one student to the next.
 Some students worry about test prep for the essay.
 Others struggle with the math section.
-If the latter describes you, you're probably a little apprehensive about the Data Sufficiency questions.
-It's understandable, and you're not the only one to struggle with this part.
-The good news is that with the right kind of GMAT test prep, you can handle Data Sufficiency and any other section of the test.
+The same goes for data sufficiency questions, some students absolutely dread them.
+It's understandable, and you're not the only one who feels like that.
+The good news is that with the right kind of GMAT test prep, you can handle data sufficiency and any other section of the test.
 Let's take a closer look at some strategies that you can use.

 Learn the Language

 Unlike Geometry, Algebra, and other mathematical parts of the GMAT, the Data Sufficiency portion will word questions a bit differently.
 The answer choices can be confusing for those who haven't encountered them before.
 If you're like most students, this kind of math will be completely new to you.
 When you work on your GMAT test prep, one of the best things you can do is familiarize yourself with the Data Sufficiency wording and layout.
 Before you dive into your studies, get some background information on Data Sufficiency in general.
 This process will help guide you during the rest of your studies.

 Not sure how to start studying?
 A lot of students start with a practice test.
 This strategy comes with a lot of advantages.
 One advantage is that when you start with a practice test, you'll get a good idea of what you don't need to study.
 Why waste time subjects that you already know forwards and backwards when you could focus on the more challenging areas instead?
 Once you get your practice test results, you'll see which types of questions need your attention.
 The more in-depth your results, the better.
 Some services will give you a practice test, analyze your results, and show you exactly what you need to improve your score.
 Look for these detailed practice tests.
 You'll thank yourself when you take the official GMAT.